-When you are laid off from a job and receive severance pay, it can impact your unemployment benefits.
+When you are laid off from a job and receive a severance package, it can impact your unemployment benefits.
 Severance is typically a lump-sum or regular payment given to employees by some companies when they terminate employment.

 Generally speaking, employers are not legally required to give severance pay, even after a layoff.
 However, many choose to do so to maintain goodwill among departing employees.